yannsartori/Raycaster/README.md

 - strafing
 - a live-updated map
 - improved floor and wall casting (My current implementation assumes the viewing area to be a rectangle, which is of course false.
 However, in my code, I commented out an attempt that would work, but at the resolution at which I wish to run it, it is much too slow)
--sprites
+- sprites
--variable wall heights
+- variable wall heights
--more indication that a human is being controlled (i.e. a hand à la FPS)
+- more indication that a human is being controlled (i.e. a hand à la FPS)